pinot-contrib/pinot-docs/basics/components/schema.md

 {% endtab %}
 {% endtabs %}

-Check out the schema in the [Rest API ](http://localhost:9000/help#!/Schema/getSchema)to make sure it was successfully uploaded
+Check out the schema in the [Rest API](http://localhost:9000/help#!/Schema/getSchema)to make sure it was successfully uploaded